Purpose of the Award

 The provision to submit nominations online through INAE Digital Platform has been provided.
 The link is as under.

 II.
-Email to INAE: In case of persistent issues in submitting the nominations through INAE Digital Platform, the scanned copy of the nomination to be forwarded by email to INAE Office, Gurgaon at ID: firstname.lastname@example.org.
+Email to INAE: In case of persistent issues in submitting the nominations through INAE Digital Platform, the scanned copy of the nomination to be forwarded by email to INAE Office, New Delhi at ID: firstname.lastname@example.org

 Last Date for Nomination

-The last date for the receipt of nominations is April 10, 2021.
+The last date for the receipt of nominations was March 31, 2022.

 The Award shall consist of a cash prize of Rs.1 lakh and a citation.
 All INAE Young Engineer Awardees will also become INAE Young Associates on the conferment of the Award and shall continue to be “INAE Young Associates” till attaining 45 years of age.
 The decision of the INAE Council in all concerned matters shall be final.